isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

 Getting Help
 ============

+ISB-CGC has a `Community Notebook Repository <HowTos.html>`_ on GitHub with examples of using BigQuery from Python and R along with creating SQL queries.

 Aside from the documentation, the best place to look for help using BigQuery and tips and tricks with SQL is
 `StackOverflow <http://stackoverflow.com/>`_.
 If you tag your question with ``google-bigquery`` your question will quickly get the attention of Google BigQuery experts.
 You may also find that your question has already been asked and answered among the nearly 10,000 questions that have already been asked about BigQuery on StackOverflow.